eatarecipe/eatarecipe.github.io/recipes/white-chocolate-raspberry-cake.md

 5. Add vanilla and powdered sugar and blend on low for 30 more seconds.
 6. Increase mixer speed to medium and beat 1 minute until fluffy.
 7. Keep refrigerated.
-* Makes 3 cups frosting, enough to frost a 2- to 3-layer cake.

 White Chocolate Cream Topping:
 * Makes 4 cups